-The Churches Together Justice and Peace Group was formed in 1998 and has been meeting regularly ever since to discuss issues and plan events that can inform our local community.
-Like everything else this ended with Lockdown in March.
-Then sadly the Chair of the group, Maureen Matthews died in June.
-This page is attempt to keep group informed about the issues we might have considered at meetings.
+The Churches Together Justice and Peace Group was formed in 1998 and was meeting regularly to discuss issues and plan events that can inform our local community.
+Like everything else this ended with Lockdown in March 2020 Then sadly the Chair of the group, Maureen Matthews died in August.
+Sadly two other group members died and three moved elsewhere in the country so the group did not get going again.
+This page is attempt to keep informed about the issues we might have considered at meetings

 Migrants and Refugees

 The local CAM group works on the climate crisis, biodiversity and other issues concerning the care of our planet.
 The group meets on the second Monday of the month at Marple Methodist Church at 7 pm/

 A GARDEN TOUR of the Bethlehem Palestine Museum of Natural History.
 It features the gardens, animals, sustainable growing practices and much more.
 The film is narrated by Mazin Qumsiyeh the founder of the museum.